dresnite/easyui/README.md

 ### SimpleForm

-Creating a form with a button without an image:
+Creating a form with a button without an icon:
 ```php
 $form = new SimpleForm("This is the title");
 $form->addButton(new Button("Say hi", null, function(Button $button) {